davenaylor/postie/readme.txt

   * Updated readme (thanks to Venkatraman Dhamodaran)
   * Added feature to include a custom excerpt
   * Custom image template now works even when not resizing images
+  * Added links to settings, forum, and readme in plugin description

 * 1.1.5 (2009.03.10)